Understanding the Stages of Colon Cancer

 - Lymphatic or vascular invasion – Are there cancer cells in your bloodstream or lymph system?

-Additional tumor tests, such as the Oncotype DX® colon cancer assay, can provide valuable, quantitative recurrence risk information to help guide personalized treatment decisions.
+Additional tumor tests, such as the Oncotype DX® Colon Recurrence Score, can provide valuable, quantitative recurrence risk information to help guide personalized treatment decisions.
 It is an advanced genomic test and can help patients with stage II and stage III A/B colon cancer learn how likely it is that their cancer may return in the future.

 Next: Treatment Options